Equipment and Clothing.

 • Digital card reader – for ease of downloading photos onto Internet.

-• Solar chargers for Ipods/mobiles.
+• Solar chargers for mobiles / ipads.

-Clothes and Footwear
+Lightweight Clothes and Footwear:

 We suggest only taking the minimum; good cheap clothes can be bought overseas.
 If you are going to harsh climates or trekking, then a little more warm clothing may be needed, but layering is the best solution.
 Don’t take any military style clothing and avoid white clothes (difficult to keep clean).